marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/run-time-target-specification.rst

 .. c:macro:: TARGET_OBJFMT_CPP_BUILTINS ()

-  Similarly to ``TARGET_CPU_CPP_BUILTINS`` but this macro is optional and is used for the target object format.  elfos.h uses this macro to define ``__ELF__``, so you probably do not need to define it yourself.
+  Similarly to ``TARGET_CPU_CPP_BUILTINS`` but this macro is optional and is used for the target object format.  :samp:`elfos.h` uses this macro to define ``__ELF__``, so you probably do not need to define it yourself.

 .. index:: target_flags

-Variable extern int target_flagsThis variable is declared in options.h, which is included before any target-specific headers.
+Variable extern int target_flagsThis variable is declared in :samp:`options.h`, which is included before any target-specific headers.

 .. c:var:: int TARGET_DEFAULT_TARGET_FLAGS